Yuliia Fediv: Career

 Fediv began her public career in 2011, working as a project manager for children's rights protection at the German-Polish-Ukrainian Society in Kyiv, Ukraine.
 In 2015, she expanded her role by coordinating journalistic projects for prominent German media outlets, including the n-ost news agency and Deutsche Welle.
 That same year, she participated in a five-day "Youth Worker" training programme in Kyiv and completed advanced executive training in Berlin.
 Alongside her work in information policy, Fediv also made significant contributions to the theatre sector, coordinating a project for the European Theatre Convention in Berlin.
 During this time, she managed initiatives across the theatre, social, and media sectors, and fostered collaboration between the German and Ukrainian communities.

 From 2016 to 2017, Fediv managed projects for the German Agency for Technical Assistance to Ukraine (GIZ).
 In 2016, she also took on the role of regional coordinator for the "Partnership with the Cities of Ukraine" initiative and became the head of the National Office for the EU's Creative Europe programme in Ukraine.
 In her role with Creative Europe, which provided grants to media and cultural professionals, Fediv played a key role in securing up to €200,000 in funding for each of four international collaboration initiatives, with only five such initiatives in existence by 2017.
-On 7 February 2018, Fediv was appointed as the first executive director of the UCF, with the Ministry of Culture, Youth and Sports finalising a three-year contract with her the following day.
+On 7 February 2018, Fediv was appointed as the first executive director of the Ukrainian Cultural Foundation (UCF), with the Ministry of Culture, Youth and Sports finalising a three-year contract with her the following day.